Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Computational Experiments

 \subsubsection{Segment-wise heterogeneity}

-\textbf{RQ1: Do the candidate CSO policies exhibit heterogeneous out-of-sample performance across the covariate space, or does a single policy dominate the rest?} To answer this question, we compute out-of-sample performance as a function of training size for five candidate policies (SAA, \textsc{PP}–kNN, \textsc{PPt}–kNN, \textsc{PP}–RF, and \textsc{PPt}–RF) and three data regimes, and we analyze the results below.

-\paragraph{Newsvendor.} As shown in Figure~\ref{fig:RQ1-newsvendor}, we indeed observe heterogeneity across segments: \begin{itemize}[leftmargin=*, itemsep=1pt] \item \textit{Segment A (small variance for holiday-influenced products).} For small $N$, \textsc{PPt}–RF attains the highest profit, consistent with a low-variance setting where point prediction works well.
+\textbf{RQ1: Do the candidate CSO policies exhibit heterogeneous out-of-sample performance across the covariate space, or does a single policy dominate the rest?} To answer this question, we compute out-of-sample performance as a function of training size for { six} candidate policies (SAA, \textsc{PP}–kNN, \textsc{PPt}–kNN, \textsc{PP}–RF, \textsc{PPt}–RF, and { \textsc{PPt}–NN}) and three data regimes, and we analyze the results below. \paragraph{Newsvendor.} As shown in Figure~\ref{fig:RQ1-newsvendor}, we indeed observe heterogeneity across segments: \begin{itemize}[leftmargin=*, itemsep=-3pt] \item \textit{Segment A (small variance for holiday-influenced products).} For small $N$, \textsc{PPt}–RF attains the highest profit, consistent with a low-variance setting where point prediction works well.
 As $N$ grows, \textsc{PP}–RF matches \textsc{PPt}–RF suggesting improvements in the local distribution estimates of the PP method. \item \textit{Segment B (medium variance for products with seasonal smooth demand).} \textsc{PP}–kNN is best for small $N$, which is expected as the averaging effect tends to work well for continuous functions.
-As $N$ increases (e.g., 3000–5000), \textsc{PP}–RF becomes the best method. \item \textit{Segment C (high-variance products with discontinuos summer demand).} \textsc{PP}–RF dominates for all training sizes.
+As $N$ increases (e.g., 3000–5000), \textsc{PP}–RF becomes the best method. \item \textit{Segment C (high-variance products with discontinuous summer demand).} \textsc{PP}–RF dominates for all training sizes.
 This is expected as kNN averaging effect fails to capture abrupt changes and point-prediction variants can be very inaccurate when the prediction falls on the wrong side of the demand discontinuity. \end{itemize}